 RESULTS Main analyses were based on 6,010 practices (out of 7,190 active practices).
 During 2018-2022, mean continuity in these practices declined (from 29.3% to 19.0%) and the coefficient of variation across practices increased (from 48.1% to 63.6%).
 Both slopes were steepest between 2021 and 2022.
 Practices having more general practitioners and higher percentages of patients seen the same day had slower declines.
-Practices having higher baseline continuity, located in certain non-London regions, and having higher percentages of White patients had faster declines.
+Practices having higher percentages of White patients had faster declines.
 The remaining variables were not predictors.